Cole, Sánchez, Chapman come through as Yanks edge Blue Jays

 TRAINER’S ROOM

-Yankees: RHP Corey Kluber (shoulder strain) is on a throwing program, playing catch from 60 feet. … RHP Darren O’Day (strained rotator cuff) threw a bullpen and could begin a rehab assignment this weekend. … Yankees manager Aaron Boone said 1B Luke Voit (strained oblique) is doing well in his rehab and could return within the next week.
+Yankees: RHP Corey Kluber (shoulder strain) is on a throwing program, playing catch from 60 feet. … RHP Darren O’Day (strained rotator cuff) threw a bullpen and could begin a rehab assignment this weekend. … Boone said 1B Luke Voit (strained oblique) is doing well in his rehab and could return within the next week.

-Blue Jays: RHP Carl Edwards Jr., who left Tuesday’s game after five pitches with a left oblique strain, was placed on the 10-day injured list. … RHP Patrick Murphy (strained right A/C joint) was reinstated from the 60-day IL. … LHP Travis Bergen (left shoulder impingement) was reinstated from the 10-day IL and optioned to Triple-A Buffalo.
+Blue Jays: RHP Carl Edwards Jr., who left Tuesday’s game after five pitches with a left oblique strain, was placed on the 10-day injured list. … RHP Patrick Murphy (strained right A/C joint) was reinstated from the 60-day IL and pitched a perfect inning. … LHP Travis Bergen (left shoulder impingement) was reinstated from the 10-day IL and optioned to Triple-A Buffalo.

 UP NEXT